Key Takeaways:

 Foundations of Copyright Law

-The copyright law aims to protect the rights of creators by granting them exclusive control over the reproduction, distribution, and public display of their work.
+At the heart of the AI art copyright debate is the foundation of copyright law, which protects creators by granting exclusive rights over the reproduction, distribution, and public display of their work.

 AI Art and Copyright Infringement